uxthings/popicons/README.md

 Popicons follow the naming convention: `Popicons{IconName}{Variant}`.
 Use your IDE's auto-complete for a list of available icons, or simply use [website search](https://popicons.cc/icons).

-> [!NOTE]
-> Popicons support tree shaking, ensuring only used icons are bundled.
+Popicons support tree shaking, ensuring only used icons are bundled.

 ## Get Popicons Pro via the npm CLI

-Install the latest version:
+**Install**

 ```
 npx i popicons@latest